VolwardVolward

 What happens if I am denied boarding to the Philippines?

-Is the 30-day visa-free stay really enough?
+Is the 30-day visa-free stay enough for the Philippines?

 Do Philippine low-cost airlines check onward tickets?

-Is a ticket to a nearby island (Borneo, Taiwan) accepted?
+Is a ticket to a nearby island accepted as proof of exit from the Philippines?

 Should I print my onward ticket for the Philippines?